How Much Does a Tax Attorney Cost?

 Tax attorney costs vary, but you need to consider experience as well as price.

-Tax attorneys can help with a wide range of tax problems, and they're the only tax pros who can represent you in Tax Court (other than Enrolled agents and CPAs with a USTCP designation with some restrictions).
-But if you've never worked with one, you're probably wondering how much tax attorneys charge.
-Tax attorney fees vary widely — from $500 to $10,000 or more.
+Tax attorneys can help with a wide range of tax problems, including issues related to unpaid taxes, tax bills, penalties and interest, and what happens if you don't file taxes.
+They're the only tax pros who can represent you in Tax Court (other than Enrolled agents and CPAs with a USTCP designation, with some restrictions).
+But if you've never worked with one, you're probably wondering how much tax attorneys charge, what typical tax attorney rates look like, and whether or not tax attorneys are worth it when dealing with a serious tax matter.

 This guide provides an overview of tax attorney rates and what to expect if you contact a tax attorney.
 Then, it covers alternatives to hiring tax attorneys if you want to save money.